-Biz2Credit helps you get franchise loans - one application, over 1,300 lenders
+Biz2Credit helps you get franchise loans with one application through our network of funding sources

 If you've always wanted to start your own business but have been afraid of the financial risk involved, opening a franchise might be the perfect solution for you.
 With a franchise, you get all of the independence, responsibility, and potential profit associated with owning your own business.
-But unlike starting a business from scratch, a franchise comes with a proven business model and a well known brand, reducing your risk for failure dramatically.
-Lenders are well aware of the benefits associated with opening and operating a franchise and are more willing to approve a Franchise Loan than a standard small business loan for a start-up.
+Unlike starting a business from scratch, a franchise comes with a proven business model and a well-known brand, reducing your risk of failure dramatically.
+Lenders are well aware of the benefits associated with opening and operating a franchise and are more willing to approve franchise loans than a standard small business loan for a start-up.

-Franchise loans typically come with more attractive terms than you are likely to find for any other type of start-up business loan.
+Franchise business loans typically come with more attractive terms than you are likely to find for any other type of start-up business loan.
 This is because lenders consider the financial stability, business model, and previous success of the franchise parent company when reviewing a loan application.
 Banks and alternative lenders are finding franchises to be an increasingly attractive investment.
 In 2011, the SBA reported approval of $1.5 billion in 7(a) loans for franchises, up from approximately $826 million the previous fiscal year.
 The 7(a) loan-guarantee program is the SBA's most popular loan program.

-Despite the relatively easier access to capital that a franchise owner enjoys, there are many different elements to thing about before purchasing a franchise.
-Each franchise is operated differently and will come with its' own set of operating and start-up costs.
+Despite the relatively easier access to capital that a franchise owner enjoys, there are many different elements to think about before purchasing a franchise.
+Each franchise is operated differently and will come with its own set of operating and start-up costs.
 When considering pursuing franchise business financing, here are a few things for you to think about:

 The Franchise To-Do List